ozten/browserid/docs/PRODUCTION.md

 * *certifier* - runs the <tt>certifier</tt> process.

 * *db* - runs the MySQL Database, master or slave.

+Today, Ops calls dbwriter by the name secure webhead, swebhead, or sweb.
+The certifier is also a "secure webhead", but it's usually called certifier or keysigner.

 Each class of hosts has at least 3 instances so that maintenance can proceed with remaining fault tolerance.